Stable-MoE: Lyapunov-based Token Routing for Distributed Mixture-of-Experts Training over Edge Networks: Stable-MoE

 As discussed above, the per-slot optimization problem $\textbf{P1}$ involves both integer decision variables and a nonlinear objective function.
-Due to the complex coupling among variables, this problem resists analytical solutions and efficient decomposition.
-Therefore, we employ a solver-based approach based on mixed-integer programming techniques (e.g., branch-and-bound) to optimize the token routing matrix and computation frequency allocation at each time slot.
+Due to the complex coupling among variables, we employ a tunable solver-based approach based on mixed-integer programming methods (e.g., branch-and-bound) to optimize the token routing and computation frequency allocation at each time slot.
 The pseudocode of Stable-MoE is summarized in \textbf{Algorithm \ref{algorithm}}.